about

 An interest in textile archives and local textile industry has led to recent research projects and exhibitions with Salts Mill, Bradford Textile Archive, Sunny Bank Mills and The Brontë Parsonage Museum.

-Hannah's first solo book, Poetic Cloth; Creating Meaning in Textile Art, was published by Batsford (2019).
+Hannah's first solo book, Poetic Cloth; Creating Meaning in Textile Art, was published by Batsford in 2019.

 Hannah Lamb gained a BA (Hons.)
 Embroidery (2001) and MA Textiles (2010) from Manchester Metropolitan University.
 She has lectured in textiles at Bradford School of Art (Bradford College) since 2004, where she is currently Programme Leader for Textiles.
 Hannah exhibits nationally and internationally and is an exhibiting member of the 62 Group of Textile Artists.